vnerozin/cimlib/README.md

 CIMLIB is set of primitive math functions for integer radix based math.
 It simplifies radix math usage, especially in case of migration from floating point models or changing DSP platform.
-Also it is easy portable to any DSP platform.
+CIMLIB is easy portable to any DSP platform.

 Library consist from memory operation, scalar, vector and frame functions.
 Most